HANA – Linux staging

 This means that you have to update your HANA at least once in two years.
 This new release should be planned and tested carefully and properly.
 I recommend combining the OS update(kernel/packages) / upgrade (minor/major step) with such HANA lifecycle to avoid additional tests and downtimes.

-- We are searching for an OS which supports at least SPS4
+- We are searching for an OS which supports at least SPS5

 Wait 6 months after RTC of a SPS to evaluate such a HANA revision.
 Why?
 Every SPS is coming with new features.
 In the past this new features made some trouble.
 This may not be the case in the future, but with these 6 months you are on the safe side.

 This is valid for the Update Services for SAP Solutions Add-on.
-Currently (01/2020) RHEL 7.7 and 8.1 are not certified for SAP HANA.
+In the meanwhile RHEL 7.7 + 8.1 has been certified.

 Combining HANA and OS lifecycle

-Start validating the latest HANA revision of SPS5 in November 2020.
+Start validating the latest HANA revision of SPS5 in November/December 2020.

 This validation can be combined with Capture & Replay and SQL Plan Stability feature.
 This phase takes about 4-10 weeks depending on the used features, the different workloads (different days / system types) and the findings.